joxoleon/kh-content/Content/TemplatePrompts/LessonExtensive.md

      - `correctAnswerIndex`: Index of the correct answer within the `answers` array.
      - `explanation`: A markdown-formatted explanation that clarifies why the correct answer is right and why other options are incorrect.
    - **Requirements**:
-     - Generate at least 8 well-thought-out questions based on topic difficulty - if you deem the topic important for an iOS interview then generate up to 15 questions
+     - Generate at least 5 well-thought-out questions that test different facets of the lesson topic, helping reinforce core concepts.

 4. **Quality and Readability**:
     - Use clear, professional language suitable for an advanced audience.